MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embedded-row-level-security.md

 When you're generating the embed token, you can specify the effective identity of a user in Azure SQL.
 You can specify the effective identity of a user by passing the AAD access token to the server.
 The access token is used to pull only the relevant data for that user from Azure SQL, for that specific session.

-It can be used to manage each user’s view in Azure SQL or to sign in to Azure SQL as a specific customer in a multi-tenant DB.
+It can be used to manage each user's view in Azure SQL or to sign in to Azure SQL as a specific customer in a multi-tenant DB.
 It can also apply row-level security on that session in Azure SQL and retrieve only the relevant data for that session, removing the need to manage RLS in Power BI.

 Such effective identity issues apply to RLS rules directly on the Azure SQL Server.
 Power BI Embedded uses the provided access token when querying data from the Azure SQL Server.
 The UPN of the user (for which the access token was provided) is accessible as a result of the USER_NAME() SQL function.

 The token-based identity only works for DirectQuery models on dedicated capacity - connected to an Azure SQL Database, which is configured to allow AAD authentication ([learn more about AAD authentication for Azure SQL Database](https://docs.microsoft.com/azure/sql-database/sql-database-manage-logins)).
-The dataset’s data source must be configured to use end users’ OAuth2 credentials, to use a token-based identity.
+The dataset's data source must be configured to use end users' OAuth2 credentials, to use a token-based identity.

    ![Configure Azure SQL server](media/embedded-row-level-security/token-based-configure-azure-sql-db.png)